robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 ![Editing a pandoc generated DOCX in Office 365](fig-DOCX-document-in-O365.png)<br>
 **Figure 8.** Editing a Pandoc-generated DOCX in Microsoft Office 365.

-The same proceedure can be applied for an ODT formatted document.
+The same procedure can be applied with an ODT formatted document.

 ## Development of a TEX/PDF template